Joeytan0521/Group6/README.md

-# P5
+This is read me file
-this is P6 group
+welcome to P6 practical class